plausible/website/_posts/2024-08-16-how-to-track-conversion-attribution-across-domains-subdomains.md

 In Plausible, you can further filter by hostnames as well.

-**5. Analyze the data.** Look at the Top Sources report (basically channel acquisition reports) to understand where your converting users are coming from.
+**5. Analyze the data.** Look at the Top Sources report (which are basically channel-acquisition reports) to understand where your converting users are coming from.

 Use the funnel visualization (if available in your analytics tool) to track the step-by-step process users take from their initial visit to signup, across different domains and subdomains.

 Congrats!
 You're effectively tracking and attributing signups across different domains and subdomains, giving you a clear picture of your user journey and conversion sources.